shazzzaammm/Vex-Over-Under/README.md

 We have a lot of autons planned for this year.
 We are only likely to use four in matches.
 Two for elimination matches and two for qualification matches.
 The goal of the qual autons are to get the AWP, and the goal of the elim autons are to get as many points as possible while preventing the enemy alliance from getting as many.

 ### User Control
 We use a tank drive with 6 motors, 2 of which are PTO motors.
-We also have a linear puncher, an intake, wings, and an end game.
-The linear puncher and intake recieve 1 motor each, and the end game uses the 2 PTO motors.
-The PTO should only be activated during the AWP auton and at the end of the game, which is why the activation will require 2 buttons instead of 1.
+We also have a catapult, an intake, wings, and an end game.
+The catapult and intake recieve 1 motor each, and the end game uses the 2 PTO motors.
+The PTO should only be activated during the AWP auton and at the end of the game.
 The wings are controlled by pistons, allowing for single button activation/deactivation.

 ### Ports
 Left PTO = 9,